Scholastic Requirements

 Final Examinations

-Final examinations are not given before the designated time in the official examination schedule.
+Final examinations are not given before the designated time in the official final examination schedule.
 A student is not permitted to take a final examination before all other work for the course is completed.
-The final exam schedule for any current term may be located on the Registrar's website.
+The final exam schedule may be located on the Registrar's website.
+If a student has completed a final exam, they are ineligible to resign from the term.

 Dean’s List of Academic Honors

-Undergraduate students who attain a grade point average of 3.5 or higher, with no grade of F, for all courses attempted while earning not less than twelve semester credit hours of academic coursework during the fall or spring term are included on the Dean’s List of Academic Honors.
-The Dean’s List is released at the close of each long term.
-The Dean's List is posted to the Registrar's website.
-(The twelve semester credit hours of academic course work may not include developmental hours.
-Developmental hours completed above the twelve academic hours will require the grade of A or B in order to have a student qualify for Dean’s list.)
+Undergraduate students who attain a grade point average (GPA) of 3.5 or higher, with no grade of F, for all courses attempted while earning not less than twelve semester credit hours of academic coursework during the fall or spring term are included on the Dean’s List of Academic Honors.
+The Dean’s List is released at the close of each fall or spring term and posted to the Registrar's website.
+Developmental courses are not included in the twelve semester credit hours used to calculate the Dean's List of Academic Honors.
+Developmental hours completed above the twelve academic hours will require a grade of Credit (CR) in order to qualify for the Dean’s list.
 The Dean's List is not provided for summer terms.

-The requirements to be listed on the Dean's List of Academic Honors are:
+The Dean's List of Academic Honors requirements are:

-• 3.5 GPA for the term inclusive of all courses attempted in the term regardless of repeated courses
+- 3.5 GPA for all courses attempted in the term regardless of repeated courses

-• Minimum of 12 completed academic hours (developmental hours will not count toward the 12 academic hours completed)
+- Minimum of 12 completed academic hours (developmental hours will not be included in the initial 12 hour requirement)

-• Developmental Courses must earn a grade of either A* or B* (Students earning grade lower than B* in any developmental courses taken within the term will not qualify for the Dean’s List)
+- Developmental courses must earn a grade of CR (Students earning a grade of Non-Credit (NC) in any developmental courses taken within the term will not qualify for the Dean’s List)

 What can prevent a student from being listed on the published online Dean's List?

-• Grades of IP, X or MG within the term
+- Grades of NC, IP, X, or MG within the term

 As of Fall 2011, a "Dean's List" notation is designated on the official transcript for undergraduate students.